“Let’s get an Airbnb so that we can cook our own meals.”

 As I type this, I can’t help but laugh at what an awful guest I was in Sydney, Australia.
 I messaged my host with the most annoying questions.
 She responded every time within minutes.

-[Are you ready to rent your place on Airbnb?
+[Are you ready to list your place on Airbnb?
 Use this link to sign up as a host.]

-What else should you know about renting your place on AirBnB?
+What else should you know about listing your place on Airbnb?

-Okay, so now you have decided to rent your place out.
+Okay, so now you have decided to list your place.
 Here are a few other questions that might be on your mind.

 How do you get paid?